karinclimber/BamazonStore/README.md

-# BamazonStore
+# Bamazon
-A storefront similar to Amazon using Node.js and MySQL.
+An Amazon-like storefront using mySQL that depletes inventory live, simulating a real store.